2021 William Ah Ket Scholarship launches

 The judging panel for this year’s scholarship will be:

-- The Honourable Michelle Gordon AC, Justice of the High Court of Australia
+- The Honourable Diana Bryant AO QC, former Chief Justice of the Family Court of Australia and Patron of the AALA

 To submit an expression of interest or for more information on the William Ah Ket Scholarship, head to the AALA website.

-An event to officially launch the William Ah Ket Scholarship will be held on 22 May 2019 at the Chinese Museum in Melbourne.
-If you would like to attend, please register here.
+An event to officially launch the William Ah Ket Scholarship will be held next month.
+You can get further details on the launch event or register via the AALA website.

 Mobile: 0407 618 058